unahouExosite/docs/portals/README.md

 }
 ```

-* `"code"` is JavaScript code of domain widget.
-It MUST be less than 1 megabyte after serializing to JSON.
+* `"code"` is the JavaScript code of the domain widget.
+It MUST be less than 1 megabyte after JSON string serializing.
-* `"description"` is description of domain widget.
+* `"description"` is the description of the domain widget.
 It MUST be less than 256 characters.
-* `"id"` is identifier of domain widget.
+* `"id"` is the identifier of the domain widget.
-* `"name"` is name of domain widget.
-It MUST be less than or euqal to 50 characters.
+* `"name"` is the name of the domain widget.
+It MUST be less than or equal to 50 characters.

 ### Group object

-A group object describes a Portals permissions group.
+A group object contains information on a Portals permissions group, such as the group's id, members and permissions.

 ```
 {